shoumodip/ido.nvim/wiki/main.md

 `OPTIONS` The table of options and variables supplied to Ido.
 It will go through each and every key in the table.
 If said key is a variable, change the value of the variable in the sandbox.
 Same goes for if it were an option.
 Basically it acts as a common interface for both variables and options, since there are no common names between them.

 It returns the selected item or `""`.
+If `strict_match` is `true` and no results were found, it will return the search query.

 ### What is `ido.start()` then?
 This is just an alias to the `main.start()` function.
 It is there because I envision the `lua/ido.lua` file to be the goto file for anybody wishing to use Ido.
 Also it is much shorter to type.